 Positions for Law Graduates in Academia

-UW law school graduates find a variety of positions in the academy:
+UW law school graduates find a variety of positions in the academy, including:

 - Faculty positions in law schools, either on the tenure track or on contract